DiggnDeeper/wp-dapp/FEATURE_CHECKLIST.md

-# WP-Dapp Feature Checklist: Hive Comment Synchronization
+# WP-Dapp Feature Checklist

-This checklist tracks improvements for the Hive comment sync feature.
+This checklist tracks improvements for the Hive comments and publishing features.
 It's prioritized from high to low.
-Check off items as they're completed.
-Last updated: 2024-10-15
+Last updated: 2025-08-19

-## High Priority
+## High Priority (0.9 scope)
 - [x] **Improve Username Handling in Reply Form**
   Replace prompt() with Keychain-based login to auto-detect username.
 Add "Connect with Keychain" button.
   *Effort: Medium* | *Status: Completed*